Diversity, Equity & Inclusion Package

-The DEI Ambassador program is the student leadership element of Debugging DEI.
-Ambassadors are current CS students who hold historically excluded identities taking the lead to increase community and support for CS peers with similar identities.
-The DEI Ambassador role includes educational programming, community building, K-12 outreach and peer support.
+DEI Ambassadors are current CS students who hold historically excluded identities taking the lead to increase community and support for CS peers with similar identities.
+The DEI Ambassador role includes educational programming, community building, K-12 outreach, and peer support.

 DEI Employer Consultation and Workshops